 But they hit paydirt when they interview Tex Watson, the actual lead killer in the Tate-Labianca homicides.
 Watson tells Holden Ford (the character very loosely based on John Douglas) that Manson turned his family into killers using murder drills, “creepy crawling”, groupthink and fevered talk of a bloody apocalypse.
 Watson tells Ford that the directions to kill the seven Tate-Labianca victims came directly from Manson, which is the generally accepted view of what went down on those two nights in August of 1969.

 Douglas developed a different theory.
-In real life, he didn’t interview Watson nor any of the other accused killers and accomplices (he did interview Lynette Fromme and Sarah Jane Moore, two of Manson’s most devoted Family members).
+In real life, he didn’t interview Watson nor any of the other accused killers and accomplices (he did interview Lynette Fromme, one of Manson’s most devoted Family members).
 After reviewing case materials, however, Douglas decided that Manson didn’t order the murders.
 Rather, Watson made a daring bid to wrest control of the Family away from Manson by planning and directing the Tate murders and carrying them out without Manson’s knowledge.

 Once Manson became aware of what had happened on Cielo Drive, he couldn’t bring himself to admit to anyone that Watson had been the real mastermind, so he let the world live with the illusion that he had ordered the murders.
 Then he orchestrated the Labianca murders to regain control of the situation.